pengqiannan/Modeling-bacterial-interactions/code/pFBA/README.md

 ### Main function:

-- `LDmain:  simulate the growth of the combinations of models, and find exchange fluxes based on the combination.
+- `LDmain.m`:  simulate the growth of the combinations of models, and find exchange fluxes based on the combination.

 ### Input parameters: